-Mapping to an HL7 Message Template using Integration Engine – eiConsole
+Data Mapping to HL7 Message Template using Healthcare Integration Engine – eiConsole

 The data mapper will load the structure that we can then view.
 Now we’ll use our sample HL7 message using the HL7 version 2.x format builder to create a template to map to.
 We’ll choose our HL7 version, in this case, 2.4, we’ll elect to use Friendly Names, and we’ll check to use a sample file.
 We’ll choose our sample HL7 message, click open, and read format.